By Tim Lambert

 In the early 17th century a writer described Loughborough as: 'great and large, well situated by reason of the wood and water, adorned with many fair buildings and a large church.'

 From the late 17th century there were framework knitters in Loughborough.
-They worked in their own homes making woollen stockings, although the industry became mechanised in the 19th century.
+They worked in their own homes making woolen stockings, although the industry became mechanised in the 19th century.

-The first purpose built theatre in Loughborough was erected in 1771 and Loughborough Canal opened in 1778.
+The first purpose built theater in Loughborough was erected in 1771 and Loughborough Canal opened in 1778.

 In 1801 Loughborough had a population of over 4,500.
 By the standards of the time it was a fair sized market town.
 Moreover it grew rapidly.
 By 1841 the population of Loughborough was over 10,000.